UBC-MDS/DSCI_522_Group411/README.md

 ## Dataset

-We will be analyzing the [avocado prices dataset](https://www.kaggle.com/neuromusic/avocado-prices?fbclid=IwAR35kKP-Fz0yYZj-QqsZ6iNDSVnLBncxTOG3Cce3F5EupQTVHo85ecn7SBo) retrieved from Kaggle and compiled by the Hass Avocado Board using retail scan data [1].
+We will be analyzing the [avocado prices dataset](https://www.kaggle.com/neuromusic/avocado-prices?fbclid=IwAR35kKP-Fz0yYZj-QqsZ6iNDSVnLBncxTOG3Cce3F5EupQTVHo85ecn7SBo) retrieved from Kaggle and compiled by the Hass Avocado Board using retail scan data from the United States [1].
 The dataset consists of approximately 18,000 records over 4 years (2015 - 2018).
 The dataset contains information about avocado prices, Price Look-Up (PLU) codes, types (organic or conventional), region purchased in the United States, volume sold, bags sold, and date sold.

 ## Research Question